LaravelDaily/Test-Laravel-Migrations/README.md

+### Time to complete
+It took me approximately 40mins to complete these tests.

 ## Test Your Laravel Migrations Skills

 This repository is a test for you: perform a set of tasks listed below, and fix the PHPUnit tests, which are currently intentionally failing.